petemmccarthy/dev_resources/README.md

 # Dev-resources

-Web development resources app.
+Site with links to blogs, tutorials, examples training etc I've collected that I've found useful.

+...soon to be live at [www.devresources.online](www.devresources.online)

-## Prerequisites
+## To do...

+* Get basic (MVP 1) site live as simple links
+* Complete short descriptions of each resource
+* Menu/navbar links to each relevant area eg. js, node, ember etc
+* Finish rendering dynamically through ember route/component from data in JSON format to make updating/maintaining easier

+...and then maybe rebuild in ReactJS as I've never built anything using it yet!

+## Built with EmberJS framework so...

-You will need the following things properly installed on your computer.
+...you will need the following things properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)